SuperHouse/HomeSenseBasicOTAFirmware/README.md

   "Device esp-XXXXXX starting up"
 where "XXXXXX" is the unique ID of the device.

-4. Periodically publish sensor readings to topics of the form: device/XXXXXX/temperature
+4. Periodically publish sensor readings to topics of the form:
-  device/XXXXXX/humidity
-  device/XXXXXX/pressure
+  device/XXXXXX/temperature (Degrees C from DHT12)
+  device/XXXXXX/humidity (% relative humidity from DHT12)
+  device/XXXXXX/pressure (millibars of pressure, ie: kPa x 10, from MS5637-02BA03)
-  device/XXXXXX/temperature2
+  device/XXXXXX/temperature2 (Degrees C from MS5637-02BA03)

 The device also subscribes to a topic of the form:
   device/XXXXXX/command